Why Most Teams Fail at Collecting Leads at Trade Shows

 This physical separation prevents your best closers from burning energy on casual browsers, and it creates an escalation path that makes prospects feel they've been specifically selected for a deeper conversation.

-This is the single most important paragraph in this entire guide.
+This is the single most important tip in this entire guide.

 Six weeks after the event, no one on your sales team will remember what they discussed with contact number 147.
 The difference between a 5% and a 15% event conversion rate comes down to whether your reps captured context alongside contacts.